 - In the Uplift novel Sundiver, Earth had two of these by the 23rd century.
 They're named Vanilla Needle and Chocolate Needle.

-- In Niven & Barnes's The Barsoom Project, Cowles Industries host a major conference to recruit nations' and other megacorps' support of a Mars-terraforming program that would use a Space Elevator in its operation.
+- In Niven & Barnes's The Barsoom Project, Cowles Industries host a major conference to recruit nations' and other megacorps' support of a Mars-terraforming program that would use this in its operation.
 The possibility of building one on Earth after a Martian version has been proven safe and reliable is also discussed.

 - In Marrow, the eponymous world at the core of the Great Ship is connected to the rest of the ship by a small space elevator, which moves extremely quickly to pass through the containment fields surrounding Marrow.

-- The planet Leeshore in Robert Reed's novel The Leeshore has a largely decrepit space elevator, maintained by a few hundred workers at a long-forgotten refueling planet.
-The elevator is armed with a variety of lasers to blow up anything approaching it, including the Living Gasbags which block out the sky everywhere on the planet.
-The workers cut the elevator's tether point out of spite when their settlement is attacked, causing the elevator to go soaring out of the atmosphere.
+- In Robert Reed's novel The Leeshore, the eponymous planet has a largely decrepit space elevator, maintained by a few hundred workers at a long-forgotten refueling planet.
+The elevator is armed with a variety of point defense lasers to blow up anything approaching it, including the Living Gasbags which block out the sky everywhere on the planet.
+The workers cut the elevator's tether point in a last act of defiance when their settlement is attacked, causing the elevator to go soaring out of the atmosphere.

 - Android has the iconic Beanstalk built at the city of New Angeles by Jack Weyland, founder of Mega Corp.
 Weyland Consortium.